inBeat/inbeat-website/content/top-influencers/tiktok/vegan/canada/toronto/_index.md

 ---
-title: Top 10 Vegan TikTok Influencers In Toronto In 2023
+title: Top 10 Vegan TikTok Influencers In Toronto In 2024
 description: >-
-  Find top vegan TikTok influencers in Toronto in 2023.
+  Find top vegan TikTok influencers in Toronto in 2024.
 Most popular hashtags: #fyp #vegan #foryou #foryoupage.
 platform: TikTok
 hits: 6
 text_top: Analyze the best TikTok accounts on inBeat.
-text_bottom: inBeat holds 6 TikTok influencers like this in Toronto, Canada for you to pitch.
+text_bottom: Our platform holds 6 TikTok influencers like this in Toronto, Canada for you to work with.
 profiles:
   - username: "blogto"
     fullname: >-